 - 1/2 cup pine nuts (see notes)

 - 6 ounces ramps

-- Toast the pine nuts in either a skillet or the oven.
-Option 1: Heat a medium-sized skillet over medium heat and add the nuts.
-Gently swirl the pan periodically until the pine nuts are golden and fragrant, approximately 5 minutes.
-Option 2: Preheat the oven to 350 degrees F. Spread the pine nuts in a single layer on a baking sheet, and toast until fragrant and golden, approximately 5 minutes.
-Gently shake the pan every 2 minutes while they’re toasting, keeping an eye on them.
-(Note: once pine nuts start toasting, they can go from toasted to burnt very quickly, so don’t walk away.)
+To toast in the oven: Preheat to 350 degrees F. Spread the pine nuts in a single layer on a baking sheet, and toast until golden and fragrant, approximately 5 minutes.
+Gently shake the pan every 2 minutes, keeping an eye on them.
 Set aside to cool.

-- Once the water is boiling, add the green tops and blanch until bright green, approximately 15-30 seconds.
-Using tongs or a slotted spoon, transfer the greens from the boiling water to the ice water to halt the cooking process.
-Drain and then squeeze out the excess liquid (paper towels will help soak up some of the water, but they don’t have to be perfectly dry).
+Blanch the ramps.
+Bring a large pot of water to a boil, setting a large bowl of ice water nearby.
+Once the water is boiling, add the green tops and blanch until bright green, approximately 15-30 seconds.
+Using tongs or a slotted spoon, transfer the greens to the ice water to halt the cooking process.
+Drain and then squeeze out most of the excess liquid.

-- Add the ramps (both the blanched greens and chopped stems/bulbs), pine nuts, parsley, parmesan cheese, and lemon zest to a food processor.
-Pulse several times to chop, scraping down the sides of the food processor as needed.
-With the machine running, add ¼ cup of the olive oil.
+Add ingredients to food processor.
+Add the ramps (both the greens and stems/bulbs), pine nuts, parsley, parmesan, and zest to a food processor.
+Pulse several times to chop, using a spatula to scrape down the sides of the bowl as needed.
+With the machine running, add 1/4 cup of the olive oil.
 If desired, add additional olive oil to thin out the mixture slightly.
-(You might want the pesto to be a thinner or thicker consistency, depending on how it will be used).
+Add kosher salt to taste.

 The pesto can be stored in the refrigerator for up to 5 days, or frozen for up to 3 months.